School: Dover High School

 Key Returning Players: Addie Stang, Jorden Dennis, Julia Wise, Maxine Joseph, Jenna Hayes, Jasmine Morris, Gabby Cosey, Taylor Lyon and Kyra McCray.

-Page 2 of 2 - Season Outlook: The Polytech Panthers girls lacrosse team enters the 2013 campaign looking to duplicate last season's outstanding 13-2 record, with one major change.
+Season Outlook: The Polytech Panthers girls lacrosse team enters the 2013 campaign looking to duplicate last season's outstanding 13-2 record, with one major change.

 Unfortunately, the Panthers 13-2 mark wasn't good enough to get them into the crowded state tournament pool.
 This year, with many returning players, the Panthers look to get over the post season hump to take their shot at a state tournament berth.